APT Visit Planner

-- you can click the small arrow to the left of an observation to open a view at the individual visit level;
+- click the small arrow to the left of an observation to open a view at the individual visit level,

-- a right-click on an observation or visit provides access to a menu of options for diagnostic plots or shortcuts to expanding or collapsing the display of details.
+- right-click on an observation or visit to access a menu of options for diagnostic plots or shortcuts to expanding or collapsing the display details.

-You can right-click on an observation in the VP and access a pull-down menu with two additional plots that provide detailed information on the guide star availability.
+You can right-click on an observation in the VP and access a pull-down menu with 2 additional plots that provide detailed information on the guide star availability.

 Choosing the Guide Star Availability by Time for Observation option produces a set of bar graphs showing the guide star availability at the visit level for the observation.

-Choosing the Guide Star Availability by V3PA for Observation option produces an observation-level summary plot of the number of visits with guide stars as a function of observatory V3 axis position angle.
-This plot is calculates over the entire range of V3PA and shows valid data at values of V3PA where the target specified can be observed.
+Choosing the Guide Star Availability by V3PA for Observation option produces an observation-level summary plot of the number of visits with guide stars as a function of observatory V3 axis position angle (V3PA).
+This plot calculates over the entire range of V3PA and shows valid data at values of V3PA where the target specified can be observed.
 See Figure 3 for an example.

-The last piece of missing information the may be of interest is the length of time the target can be observed at any particular legal V3PA.
-This can be checked in the VP by opening a given observation to the visit-level, and then right-clicking on the visit to access visit-level plots of guide star and angular information.
+The last piece of missing information that may be of interest is the length of time the target can be observed at any particular legal V3PA.
+This can be checked in the VP by opening a given observation to the visit level, and then right-clicking on the visit to access visit level plots of guide star and angular information.
 Figure 4 shows the diagnostic plot produced by the Total Roll Analysis for Visit option.
 The top plot shows observable V3PAs as a function of time, and the bottom plot shows the length of time the observatory can point at a given V3PA.
 Users with large or long duration mosaics may need to pick an angle with sufficient visibility to make the observation schedulable.